 - Presentation skills (25%)

-- The interview will be conducted on 18 May 2017 in real time via Skype.
+- The interview will be conducted between 14 and 23 May 2018 in real time via Skype.
 The exact interview time for each applicant will be announced to him/her via email and SMS.

 - The exam board will ask additional questions of the applicant based on the presented documents, portfolio, motivation letter and admission assignment.
 The questions may also refer to the candidate’s work experience, etc. The applicant’s motivation and knowledge of the general matters of interaction design will be tested.